17 Myths You Shouldn’t Believe About Fitness After 50

 Myth: Strength training will make me bulky and immobile

 This is something women in particular worry about—but they shouldn’t, especially since strength training is key for health and weight loss.
-“It’s critical not to confuse strength training with bodybuilding,” says Jonathan Sullivan, MD, PhD, FACEP, SSC, and owner of Greysteel Strength & Conditioning.
+“It’s critical not to confuse strength training with bodybuilding,” says Jonathan Sullivan, MD, PhD, and owner of Greysteel Strength & Conditioning.
 “Bodybuilding is a sport focused on producing an extreme hyper-muscular physique for competitive or aesthetic purposes.
 Strength training is directed at the cultivation of strength, fitness, and health.”
-For the vast majority of women, even heavy-lifting will only tone their body.
+For the vast majority of women, even heavy-lifting will only tone their bodies.

 And they desperately need to lift: “Women lose muscle, bone, and strength faster than men, making weight training a critical part of any woman’s fitness program.
-Women can and should engage in training, including strength training, with the same exercises and programs that benefit men,” explains Sullivan.
+Women can and should engage in training, including strength training, with the same exercises and programs that benefit men,” explains Dr. Sullivan.
 Check out this 15-minute strength-training routine that will work your entire body.

 Myth: I can’t get stronger